Corporate Training 101: The Basics

 - Accommodates unlimited learners

-- Meet learners at point of need
+- Meets learners at their point of need

 - Preferred learning method by many younger professionals